-Innovation Investor is an investing newsletter headed by Luke Lango.
+Innovation Investor is a stock picking service run by Luke Lango.

-We'll get to this bottom of that in this review.
+We'll get to the bottom of this question in this review.

 Let's get started!